 We know how hard this is for you.
 Finding out a loved one has been abused in a nursing home, by the people charged with their care and protections, is not what you ever expected to have to deal with.
 At the Weitz Firm, we want to help you hold those who are responsible for the abuse accountable for their actions.

-If you need a Camden nursing home abuse attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+If you need a Camden medical malpractice lawyer, you can contact us for a free consultation by clicking here or calling 267-587-6240.
 We will work to secure the compensation you need to get your loved one into a better situation as well as payment for pain and suffering damages.